Overview of ITIL Service Operation

-6. Control of IT Operations: It is the work of the team to constantly oversee and audit the IT services and its necessary infrastructure.
+6. Control of IT Operations: It is the work of the team to constantly oversee and audit the IT services and their necessary infrastructure.
 The IT Operations control administers daily tasks connected to infrastructure and application.
-Tasks such as job planning, backup and reinstating activities and overall maintenance.
+Tasks such as job planning, backup and reinstating activities, and overall maintenance.

 7. Management of facilities: The infrastructure and the facilities available on the physical level are managed here.
-These facilities include electricity, cooling system, access to office premises, the cooling system of the workplace and managing the environment on the whole.
+These facilities include electricity, a cooling system, access to office premises, the workplace’s cooling system, and managing the environment on the whole.

 8. Application management: The main objective here is to manage all applications until their entire existence.